mrmodise/Go-Fundamentals/README.md

 Install Go lang by visiting the language site: https://golang.org/doc/install.
 To execute program on terminal/CMD:
 - go run main.go
+- install Go plugin in WebStorm for development or use Go IDE: http://go-ide.com/

 ### License
 ```